A Castle Built on Sand

 Over one hundred shipwrecks are recorded on the north coast of Cornwall between 1756 and 1969.
 Try the navigation interactive and see if you can steer your way through Bude’s treacherous waters and in to the safety of the canal harbour.

+The most outstanding event in local history is undoubtedly the Battle of Stamford Hill.
 Visitors can meet the Cornish Giant, Anthony Payne of Stratton – a Royalist hero in the English Civil War.

 Temporary exhibitions are held in this room.
 Artists can book the space for the display and sale of their paintings/pottery/crafts as can local groups and organisations.
 The Castle Manager co-ordinates the programme of exhibitions and should be contacted if you would like to hire the gallery space for an exhibition.